jeremy-compostella/home-manager/README.md

 1. The electric car should be charged at 100% with solar produced energy
 2. The home energy consumption (including the car charger) must be covered at more than two third by the solar energy

-From `July 2021` to `June 2022`, the entire home energy consumption has been covered by solar energy at `71%`.
+From `August 2021` to `July 2022`, the entire home energy consumption has been covered by solar energy at `72%`.

-The following diagram represents the distribution of the energy consumption of my home per month since I started this project.
-It also includes the per-month ratio of energy used which originated from the solar panels (in light blue).
+The following diagram represents the distribution of the energy consumption of my home over the last twelve months since I started this project.
+It also includes the per-month ratio of energy used which  originated from the solar panels (light blue).

 ![img](doc/images/energy_consumption_distribution.svg)

 # Implementation

-The system is split into various python modules running on a Raspberry Pi4.
-They provide services such as weather forecast, instant power consumption records, solar power prediction, home thermal model, HVAC performance model, appliances controls and a scheduler.
+The system is split into various python modules running on a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
+They provide services such as weather forecast, instant power consumption records, solar panels power prediction, home thermal model, HVAC performance model, appliances controls and a scheduler.
 In a modest way, this is also learning system.
 Indeed, it collects data and uses this data to generate models which influence the system decisions.

 This project also includes some basic Home Assistant integration to ease the monitoring and control of the system as seen in the following screen capture.